arsy786/cnx-code-challenge/README.md

-# LOREM IPSUM App
+# Server Monitoring Dashboard App

-This is a simple LOREM IPSUM app designed for managing LOREM IPSUM with ease.
-The app uses Express and Node.js for server-side functionality, and React.js for a dynamic front-end user experience.
+This is a server monitoring app designed to provide crucial insights into server performance and response metrics.
+The app uses Express.js and Node.js for server-side functionality, and React.js for a dynamic front-end user experience.

 ## Getting Started